VersaQ-3D: Architecture Support for Visual Geometry Grounded Transformers via Versatile Quantization: Introduction

-Despite its remarkable reconstruction capability, the billion‑scale parameterization of VGGT poses substantial challenges to achieving instant 3D reconstruction~\cite{li2023instant,muller2022instant}, where high‑fidelity results are expected within only a few seconds of visual input~\cite{miller1968response,nah2004study,bonci2021human}.
+Despite its remarkable reconstruction capability, the billion‑scale parameters of VGGT pose substantial challenges to achieving instant 3D reconstruction~\cite{li2023instant,muller2022instant}, where high‑fidelity results are expected within only a few seconds of visual input~\cite{miller1968response,nah2004study,bonci2021human}.
 However, current transformer‑based 3D models fall far short of such latency targets due to their extreme memory and compute demands.
-VGGT consists of over 1.2B parameters, requiring $>$ 4 GB of weights in FP16 precision and more than 7 TFLOPs of computation per inference for multi‑view reconstruction.
-These resource requirements drastically exceed the capabilities of typical edge GPUs, such as the NVIDIA Jetson Orin NX~\cite{ditty2022nvidia}, which offers limited LPDDR5 memory with 102.4 GB/s bandwidth and 3.76 FP16 TFLOPS.
+VGGT consists of over 1.2B parameters, requiring $>$ 4 GB for its FP32 weights and more than 7 TFLOPs of computation per inference for multi‑view reconstruction.
+A typical edge GPU such as the NVIDIA Jetson Orin NX~\cite{ditty2022nvidia}, which offers 19.2 FP16 TFLOPS of peak compute but only limited LPDDR5 memory with 102.4 GB/s bandwidth, meaning that raw compute throughput alone does not determine end-to-end latency.
 Profiling results (Sec.~\ref{subsec:challenge}) reveal that VGGT is constrained primarily by memory capacity and bandwidth, while the quadratic cost of global attention further amplifies latency as the number of input views increases.
-Consequently, the combination of massive parameter size, bandwidth sensitivity, and quadratic computation cost makes direct on‑edge deployment of VGGT impractical without model compression and hardware support.
+Moreover, edge GPUs such as the Jetson Orin NX operate at a typical power consumption of 25 W, whereas the power constraints necessary for devices like AR glasses are under 10 W~\cite{noh2025flexnerfer}.
+Consequently, the combination of massive parameter size, bandwidth sensitivity, quadratic computation cost, and excessive power consumption of existing edge GPUs makes direct on‑edge deployment of VGGT impractical without model compression and hardware support.